 4. Data extraction

-Two authors independently extracted the data from the publications.
-The following information will be abstracted from eligible articles: probiotics, duration of intervention, sample size, subjects’ characteristics including age, sex, body mass index (BMI), baseline blood glucose and antidiabetic medication use will also recorded; probiotics or their fermented dairy products dosage; intervention and treatment results on the levels of blood glucose.
-We also sought data on baseline and follow-up insulin concentrations and HOMA-IR to detect the potential correlation between probiotics and glycaemic control.
+YTR and JH independently extracted these data from eligible publications: probiotics, duration of intervention, sample size, subjects’ characteristics including age, sex, body mass index (BMI), baseline blood glucose, and antidiabetic medication use; probiotics or their fermented dairy products dosage; intervention and treatment results on glucose.
+We also note data on baseline and follow-up insulin concentrations and HOMA-IR to measure any correlation between probiotics and glycemic control.

 5. Data analyses

-The effect of probiotic use on glycaemia control was defined as the mean difference of glucose changes between the intervention groups and control groups.
-Statistical analysis was performed in accordance with the basic conceptions mentioned in the Cochrane Handbook for Statistical Review of Interventions (Version 5.0.2).
-We pooled the mean glucose difference using random-effects model, because an existence of heterogeneity was observed.
+Probiotic use on glycemic control is defined as the mean difference in glucose changes between the intervention and control groups.
+Statistical analysis was performed according to the Cochrane Handbook for Statistical Review of Interventions (Version 5.0.2).
+Mean glucose differences were pooled using a s-effects model due to study heterogeneity.

-The heterogeneity was tested and measured with Q-test and I2 statistics.
-In general, we regarded heterogeneity as substantial if the I2 was greater than 50% or the I2 was greater than 25% with a low P value (less than 0.10).
-We explored sources of heterogeneity by comparing the mean difference in glucose between subgroups stratified by hyperglycemia status, pregnant status, probiotic dose, species, sources and duration of treatment.
-To test the robustness of the results, we performed sensitivity analyses in which small studies (n <20 for each sample size) are excluded, reanalyzed the data using a fix-effects model after excluding the studies where there may be recognized as high heterogeneity and limited to double-blinding trail.
+Heterogeneity was tested and measured with a Q-test and with I2 statistics.
+In general, we regarded heterogeneity as substantial if the I2 > 50% or I2 > 25% with a low p value (< 0.10).
+We explored sources of heterogeneity by comparing mean differences in glucose between subgroups stratified by hyperglycemia, pregnancy, probiotic dose, species, and sources and duration of treatment.
+To test data robustness, sensitivity analyses were used for excluding small studies (n <20 sample), and data were reanalyzed using a fix-effects model after excluding studies of high heterogeneity that were limited to a double-blind trail.

 Potential publication bias was assessed using funnel plots.
-In case of publication bias, we performed a sensitivity analysis in which smaller studies that reported more extreme effect sizes were excluded.
-Meta-analysis of data was performed using RevMan software (Cochrane Review Manager, version 5.2).
-Statistical tests were two-sided and used a significance level of p<0.05.
+If publication bias was detected, a sensitivity analysis of smaller studies reporting more extreme effect sizes were excluded.
+The meta-analysis was performed using RevMan software (Cochrane Review Manager, version 5.2).
+Statistical tests were two-sided (p < 0.05).

 Results